tcortes55/SaveStanley/_posts/2020-07-19-sound-effects-laugh-tracks-and-googles-first-result.md

 ### Game sound effects

-Sound is used in a much more subtle way in a simple endless runner game. _Stanley's Day At The Office_ was developed by myself in my spare time, not by a huge company who can afford several teams for art, design, sound, marketing etc.
+In a simple endless runner game, sound is used in a much more subtle way. _Stanley's Day At The Office_ was developed by myself in my spare time, not by a huge company who can afford several teams for art, design, sound, marketing etc.

-I decided to go simple and not put any background music.
+So, I decided to go simple and not put any background music.
 I didn't think I could find a free song which would actually fit the story and that would be free to use.
 Also, I normally disable game music because after some time I find the repetition to be quite annoying.

 But sound effects trigerred by player's actions are actually an important part of gameplay.
-It's an important feedback to the player, so I did some research (i.e. googled "free sound effects" and entered the first result) and found [freesound.org](https://freesound.org/){:target="_blank"}, an amazing site with a collaborative database of audio snippets, sound effects, recordings etc., which came to be very useful to me.
+They are a relevant feedback to the player, so I did some research (i.e. googled "free sound effects" and entered the first result) and found [freesound.org](https://freesound.org/){:target="_blank"}, an amazing site with a collaborative database of audio snippets, sound effects, recordings etc., which came to be very useful to me.

 In my game there are currently four sound effects: